+You should bring nameplates to every class.
 The total maximum participation points one can receive is 15.
 There are two ways to earn participation points.
 (1) Do an in-class case presentation.
-Students that do at least one presentation will automatically get 5 points towards the total 15 participation points.
+Students that do at least one presentation will automatically get 10 points.
 (2) General class participation.
-I will assign up to 10 points based on this category at the end of the semester by ranking students according to whether they attended class regularly and contributed to class discussions.
-You should bring nameplates to every class and should expect to be cold-called.
-In particular, you should be prepared to discuss your group's case study solution on dates when cases are due.
-Doing a 2nd or 3rd in-class presentation counts toward general class participation but does not automatically give you additional 5 points.
+I will assign up to 5 points based on this category.
+You should be prepared to discuss your group's case study solution on dates when cases are due.
+Doing a 2nd or 3rd in-class presentation counts toward general class participation but does not automatically give you the additional 5 points.